dhborus/Midcentury/Thoughts.md

 viewed religion as a distinctive and defining identity that did not clash with their newly achieved one as American.

-Americans may have spoken more English at home (although Joshua Zeitz has demonstrated that well into the 1950s the languages of )
+Americans may have spoken more English at home (although Joshua Zeitz has demonstrated that well into the 1950s the languages of

+Myrdal initially found black people strange, particuarly their emotion-filled religious services.